stacilee2/management-client/README.md

 # Therapy Client Management Systems
-Help your clinic improve their organizational skills with the application created by Specialty Therapy Services, LLC.
+Help your therapy clinic improve organization and monitoring of therapy minutes with Specialty Therapy Services premier management system.
+Your caseload with be easy to manage with our application, giving you more time to do what you love--help your clients communicate better.
 ***
 # Installation
 1. Clone this git repo: git@github.com:stacilee2/management-client.git